SGumbles/grouplex/README.md

 goodhusband@NoWivesPC:~$
 ```

+### Configure Discord for multiple clients
+The easiest way to run the bot is to just have another discord client open on your machine as the projectionist.
+To open multiple discord clients, you will need to start it with `--multi-instance` flag, which looks like this on my machine :  `C:\Users\GoodHusband\AppData\Local\Discord\Update.exe --processStart Discord.exe --process-start-args "--multi-instance"`.
+The easiest thing to do is change the discord shortcut by right clicking->Properties->Change what's in Target to the above.

 ### Running inside WSL
 You will need to do some fancy pants detective work to get the host IP address.
 This also applies if you're running the bot in a VM or something similar.